nikstur/bombon/README.md

 `buildBom` accepts options as an attribute set.
 All attributes are optional:

-- `includeBuildtimeDependencies`: include buildtime dependencies in output.
+- `includeBuildtimeDependencies`: boolean flag to include buildtime dependencies in output.

 ## Contributing